itsgracian/find-food-restaurant/README.md

 # Search-restaurant

-This APP allows to create and search restaurant using slack API. it implemented using slash commands and interactive messages.
+This APP allows to create and search restaurant using slack API. it was implemented using two slack features such as :
+* slash commands and
+* interactive messages.

 ## Prerequisites
 * MONGO DB [installation](https://www.mongodb.com/download-center/enterprise)